 - Press OK then Close the Format window.
 The flash drive is now using NTFS so you can transfer files larger than 4GB to it

-16GB+ flash drives are now common but they still come pre-formatted to the FAT32 file system for best compatibility with a range of computers and devices.
+32GB+ flash drives are now common but they still come pre-formatted to the FAT32 file system for best compatibility with a wide range of computers and devices.

-As we may now need to copy ever larger files (e.g. videos) to flash drives, this error is increasingly common.
-However, the limitation of the 4GB file size is easy to resolve by converting the file system to NTFS.
+As we may now need to copy ever larger files (e.g. videos) to flash drives, this error is becoming increasingly common.
+However, the limitation of the 4GB file size is easy to resolve by converting the flash drive’s file system to NTFS.

 Finally, if you have recently bought a new USB flash drive (especially from an auction site…) it is always worth testing it for errors or fake size – unscrupulous sellers offer cheap flash drives that are faulty or, for example, are sold as 32GB but are really only 4GB…